 4. On an attached sheet describe the intended land use including the likely demographics, market research, types and integration of different uses, community linkage to existing rural and urban communities, anticipated recreation and leisure activities, visual characteristics, and integration characteristics (architecture guidelines), if applicable.

-Declaration by Applicant:

-I, of

-In the Province of Saskatchewan, solemnly declare that all of the above statements within this application are true, and I make this solemn declaration conscientiously believing it to be true and knowing that it is of the same force and effect as if made under oath and by virtue of "The Canada Evidence Act".
+Declaration by Applicant: I, of In the Province of Saskatchewan, solemnly declare that all of the above statements within this application are true, and I make this solemn declaration conscientiously believing it to be true and knowing that it is of the same force and effect as if made under oath and by virtue of "The Canada Evidence Act".
 I understand and agree that all work and construction shall comply with the Municipalities Building bylaw and the standards of The National Building Code of Canada and "The Uniform Building and Accessibility Standards Act".
 I further agree to indemnify and hold harmless the Municipality from and against any claims, demands, liabilities, costs or damages related to the development undertaken pursuant to this application.
 I understand and agree that each site in the proposed development area shall have its own independent water system, or each site in the proposed development area will be connected to a Regional Water distribution system, or each site in the proposed development area will be services with an independent communal water supply system approved pursuant to either the Public Health Act, 1994 and associated regulations as administered by the Regional Health Authority or the Environmental Management and Protection Act, 2002 and associated regulations.
 Except as required in the Public Health Act, 1994 the Municipality will not be responsible for the operation of communal water systems.
 I understand and agree to pay for all advertising, legal and registration fees required.

-Date:\\\\\

-Signature:\\\\

-Enclosed:

-SITE Plan

-Landscape Plans (2 sets)

-Rezoning Application (if not supplied at an earlier date)

-C.R.
-Development Proposal Residential Evaluation Workbook

-Site Drainage and Grading plans to accommodate surface water from a 1:100 year flood event.

-Phase 1 Environmental and, if warranted, a Phase II environmental assessment for any site with potential soil contamination.

-\$400.00 Application Fee
+Date: Signature: Enclosed:SITE PlanLandscape Plans (2 sets) Rezoning Application (if not supplied at an earlier date) C.R.
+Development Proposal Residential Evaluation Workbook Site Drainage and Grading plans to accommodate surface water from a 1:100 year flood event.
+Phase 1 Environmental and, if warranted, a Phase II environmental assessment for any site with potential soil contamination. \$400.00 Application Fee

+TABLE 8-1: CR2 - MEDIUM DENSITY COUNTRY RESIDENTIAL DISTRICT DEVELOPMENT STANDARDS

-- 1) The development standards in Table 8B-1 that apply to sites and single detached dwellings shall also apply to bare land units and single detached dwellings that are part of an approved bare land condominium. - 2) Except in the case of a corner lot, where the minimum side yard requirement shall be 10 meters along the flanking street.
+Principal Use Minimum Site Area (ha) Maximum Site Area (ha) Minimum Site Frontage (m) Minimum Front Yard (m) Minimum Rear Yard (m) Minimum Side Yard (m) Single detached dwellings (1) 2.03 (5.1 acres) 4.04 (10 acres) 61 15 10 10 Bed and breakfast homes 2.03 4.04 61 15 10 10 Personal care homes 2.03 4.04 61 15 10 10 Recreation facilities, community 0.4 no maximum 30 15 10 10 Parks, archaeological sites, wildlife and ecological conservation areas, municipal facilities and public works. no minimum no maximum no minimum no minimum no minimum 3 the development standards in Table 8-1 that apply to sites and single detached dwellings shall also apply to bare land units and single detached dwellings that are part of an approved bare land condominium.

-The objective of a CR3 High Density Integrated Country Residential and Recreation District is to provide for high density multiple-lot country residential development directly related to a planned and integrated recreation facility.
+The objective of a CR2 Medium Density Country Residential District is to accommodate medium density multiple country residential with sizes ranging from 2.03 ha (5 acres) to 4.04 ha (10 acres).
+The intent of this district is to accommodate medium density country residential development and compatible uses.
 Development at this density may be approved subject to the provision of communal water and sewage disposal systems.
+8-1.